๐ What is Docker and Why is It Useful for Windows Users?

 172.17.0.1 - - [28/Jun/2024 08:17:21] "GET / HTTP/1.1" 200 -

-OK cool, now that is about enough of the command line stuff for a while, go back to your Docker Desktop application and you should see your container running.
+Alright, that's enough of the command line for now—head back to your Docker Desktop application, and you should see your container running.